 CyberGhost currently has 1,100 + servers across 51 countries.

 CyberGhost is lauded as a very secure VPN provider.
 They offer military grade encryption, which is a bombastic way of saying they utilize AES-256 cipher, the industry standard at this point.
 You are also offered automatic data compression and HTTPS connection settings.

-The company implements RSA-2048 and HMAC MD5, which has given rise to some amount of controversy as it can be viewed as a potential weakness.
+The company implements RSA-2048 handshake and SHA-256 authentication, which recently replaced MD5 as a superior option.
 On top of that, they also implement a DHE-2048 perfect forward secrecy, generating a secret random key for every one of your sessions.
 This, in turn, makes you connection even harder to compromise.
 It’s also very important to note that Romania is outside of the circle of countries involved with 5, 9, and 14 eyes.